stevencohn/ResxTranslator/README.md

    pause for 10 seconds, 20, 30, 40, 50, and finally every 60 seconds for an hour before
    giving up.

+_Options_

-Enable the _Translate only new strings_ checkbox to translate only new strings that were added to the source resx file that are not yet in the target resx file(s).
-This looks for any entries that have the keyword EDIT in its comment.
-This also remove items in the target file(s) that were deleted in the source file.
+* Enable the _Translate only new strings_ checkbox to translate only new strings that were added to the source resx file that are not yet in the target resx file(s).
+It will detect entries that were deleted in the source file and remove them from the target files.
+It also detects the keyword **EDIT** in the comment of each entry; if this keyword is found, it will translate that entry and replace the value in all taret files; if this keyword is not found and the resource identifier exists in both the source and target file, that entry is left untouched.

-Enable the _Clear markers_ checkbox to remove the EDIT keyword from all entires in the source resx file.
-Do this only when processing the last target file in your workflow.
+* Enable the _Clear markers_ checkbox to remove the EDIT keyword from all entires in the source resx file.
+If generating all languages in a single batch then you can safely enable this option.
+  If translating one language at a time, enable this only when processing the last target file in your workflow, otherwise subsequent runs may not produce the correct results.

 #### Language Selections